FozzTexx/tcpser/README.md

 ### UNIX/Linux/BSD/macOS

-Simply untar the archive into a directory, and use the appropriate make command generate the exectutable.
+Simply clone the repository, and use the appropriate make command generate the exectutable.
 If unsure, try the default make command first.

 | OS                  | Command                    |